Lettermark logo? Yes, please!

 The anatomy of a combined logo: a logo symbol and a wordmark.
 The logo symbol in the example above shows the letter S made from four quarter circles.

-Step 1. – Type and Select: On this page, scroll almost all the way to the top and type in your company name or just the letter that should appear on your letter logo.
+Step 1. – Type and pick your favorite: At the top of the Mojomox homepage, type in your company name or just the letter that should appear on your letter logo.
 From the logo previews that will show up once you type a word, select one logo that feels closest related to your brand.
 This logo will be the baseline for your design.

-Step 2. – Edit Design: To edit, click on one of the letter logo designs for it to open up within the Mojomox logo maker app (text editor logo) page.
+Step 2. – Edit design until it’s perfect: To edit, click on one of the letter logo designs for it to open up within the Mojomox logo maker app (text editor logo) page.
 Next to the main editing workspace, you can change the following design settings for logo symbols: weight, length, morph, scale, rotate, and positioning.
 The settings are meant to be played around with until the design fits your concept.

 Step 3. – Download letter logo: At the bottom of the logo maker app page, your logo gets updated as you design.
 You’ll find the logo in all three colors you’ve selected in your color palette.
 From there, you can save your logo as an image file in a png format on a transparent background.